byosss/THE3DENGINE/doc.md

 Run the Project:
 Once the build process is complete, you can run the executable generated in the 'build' directory : ./exam

+## 3. Scenario

+### scene and objects description

+The project revolves around three categories of classes:

+- General (Engine, TimeManager, InputManager).
+- Objects (Model3D, Light, DirectionalLight, SpotLight, Skybox, Camera).
+- Resources (Shader, Texture, Mesh).

+General objects are instantiated once, with the Engine class at the core of application logic.
+It handles scene loading, the main loop, object interactions, and manages the TimeManager and InputManager.

+Objects, such as Model3D and various lights, are instantiated and stored in std::vectors as needed.
+All objects support dynamic modifications such as real-time changes in position, rotation, and scale.

+Resource objects, including Shader, Texture, and Mesh, ensure the management of graphical resources.
+Shader compilation and management are handled for rendering, while Texture and Mesh enable dynamic modifications and graphical optimization.